merqube/merqube-client-lib/docs/CreatingIndices.md

 We are working on improvements to make this as seamless as possible.

-## Single Stock Total Return
+## Template Locations

-The template for creating a single stock total return index (often abbreviated as a "TR") is found at:
+The template configuration for creating each of the index types above are found at:

     merqube_client_lib/templates/equity_baskets/single_stock_total_return_corax/template.json

-This will create an index that produces the total return of the `underlying_ric`.
-It will backfill returns since `base_date`.

-This index reinvests dividends and accounts for all corporate actions (stock splits, etc).

-A client for creating Decrement Indices (or "Overlay") is coming, and those decrements are specified on these TR indices.
+    merqube_client_lib/templates/equity_baskets/decrement/template.json
+    merqube_client_lib/templates/equity_baskets/multi_basket_no_corax/template.json

-The process to create the index is:
+The process to create an index is:

 1. `poetry install` of this library
 2. copy the `template.json` and edit it per your index
-3. `poetry run single_stock_tr --config-file-path /path/to/that/template`
+3. `poetry run create --index-type=TYPE --config-file-path=/path/to/template/you/copied/and/edited`

-## Multiple Stock Basket (No Corporate Actions)

-The template for creating an equity basket where the client provides their own corporate action adjusted portfolio (daily, or at any interval) is found at:

-    merqube_client_lib/templates/equity_baskets/multiple_no_corax/template.json

-The process to create an index is the same as the above, except with `run multiple_no_corax`.

-## Multiple Stock Basket (With Corporate Actions)

-Coming Soon
+Add `--prod-run` to create the index in production, rather than just templating/logging it.